-Apple-Cherry Pork Chops Recipe
+Apple-Cherry Pork Chops

 - 2 boneless pork loin chops (1/2 inch thick and 5 ounces each)